 Pro Tip: The administration side of things can be tedious and complicated, so many businesses benefit from installing purchasing administration software.

-What’s Specified in a Blanket Purchase Order?
+What's Specified in a Blanket PO (Blanket Purchase Order)?

 When you place a blanket purchase order, you set the specifications that determine the order details throughout the length of the agreement.